Dry Washing Technology

 Recycling can never be labeled effective if it generates significant environmental impact in its process.
 Based on this recognition, Ricoh has been making solid progress in developing resource-recirculating production systems.
 The development of original dry washing technology is among the latest examples.

-This technology is based on the principle of using airflow to blast thin resin films?each a few millimeters square?onto the object to be cleaned and removing the residue with their impact or contact (Figure 1).
+This technology is based on the principle of using airflow to blast thin resin films of a few millimeters square onto the object to be cleaned and removing the residue with their impact or contact (Figure 1).
 The thin and lightweight film, which does not damage the object to be cleaned, effectively removes residue at the edges that cannot be removed by high-speed airflow alone.

 This process uses neither solvent nor water, and it also minimizes the amount of material used for the thin and lightweight film.
 Its capacity for removing residue does not diminish after repeated use, so the resin films can be used continuously without being replaced.
 Only residue removed from the object is discharged, with the resin films used repeatedly through continuous circulation (Figure 2).
 These properties make it possible to reduce both environmental impact and operational cost.